 Where the design community meets.

-Cofounder Joined about 6 years ago
+Cofounder Joined over 6 years ago

 "70 percent of freelancers have been stiffed by a client at least once, only 28 percent say they always use a contract—likely due to the costs associated with seeking legal counsel."